 Teaching English to speakers of other languages (TESOL) is an academic specialization that can grant you the freedom to move to any country and find stable employment.
 Alternatively, you can become an online English teacher and have access to a web-based interface that you can use to perform your job from anywhere in the world.
 With starting salaries of around $60,000 annually and the freedom of working from your laptop, becoming an online English teacher is an appealing option for anyone with decent grammar and speaking skills.

 As an affiliate marketer, your job will be to promote the products and services of other companies online in exchange for a commission.
 This might seem like one of those work-from-home opportunities that’s too good to be true, but you could become a top-earning affiliate who makes more than $10,000 per month in residual income with enough research and hard work.
 One major perk that affiliate marketing carries for fashion lovers is that brands will often send you free clothing and accessory samples so that you can review the items and recommend them to your audience.

 9. Surfing Instructor

 Since a good percentage of fashion lovers are also surfers, this is a suggestion that’s worth mentioning if for no other reason than it seems like one of the most enjoyable jobs on the planet – you’d be getting paid to surf and teach others how to surf.
-The cool part is, you don’t have to be a tidal wave shredding pro to teach someone how to stand up on a board and catch a small wave.
-Even if you’ve never surfed before, you could probably spend a summer or two learning the ropes and then charge others to teach them what you’ve learned.
+The cool part is that you don’t have to be a tidal wave shredding pro to teach someone how to stand up on a board and catch a small wave.
+Even if you’ve never surfed before, you could probably spend a summer learning the ropes and then charge others to teach them what you’ve learned.

 10. Yoga Instructor